While everyone’s journey of anti-racism and social justice is different, one growth aspect we share is the need to listen and learn.

 Good Ancestor Jessamyn Stanley on Yoga for All Bodies

-This episode features Jessamyn Stanley, an award-winning yoga instructor, author, entrepreneur, and an advocate for body acceptance, female empowerment, and inclusion.
-She has been one of the powerful women of adidas’ Reimagine Sports, inspiring others to be authentic rather than trying to fit into a mold of society’s expectations.
+This episode features Jessamyn Stanley, an award-winning yoga instructor, author, entrepreneur.
+She’s also an advocate for body acceptance, female empowerment, and inclusion.
+Jessamyn has been one of the powerful women of adidas’ Reimagine Sports, inspiring others to be authentic rather than trying to fit into a mold of society’s expectations.

 The conversation explores her unique approach to yoga, intersectional identity, and how she defies anti-blackness and fat-shaming within the wellness space.
 Listen to or watch the interview with Jessamyn Stanley by the Good Ancestors Podcast.